Richard Strauss on the cover of Time Magazine, 1927

 There is a Realm.
 Where everything is pure.
 And this place has a name.
 Death.

-Our heroine would rather die than face life without her man.
-How many of us have taken such a melodramatic mental stance after breaking up with someone, or like Ariadne, after being dumped (quite literally)?
+Our leading lady would rather die than face life without her man.
+How many of us have taken such a melodramatic mental stance after breaking up with someone, or like Ariadne, after being broken up with?
 The jilted girl bemoans her ties to the physical world by stating how pointless it is to remain alive.
-But much like a Mercurial mind changing thoughts, the music juxtaposingly alters from a full orchestra to a solitary woodwind instrument.
+But much like a Mercurial mind changing thoughts, the music juxtaposingly alters from a full orchestra to just a single woodwind instrument.
 The pure, sailing sound of a solitary oboe instantaneously transforms the dynamic of the piece when Ariadne sings:

 Bald aber naht, ein Bote Hermes!
 Heissen sie ihn!